High school boys ice hockey in Minnesota: Minnesota State High School Hockey Tournament

 Based on tournament attendance, hockey is the most popular high school sport in the state.
 Attendance has been strong throughout the years, with 38 tournaments eclipsing the 100,000+ barrier.
 In 2017 Prep45.com partnered with GrandStadium.TV to stream the state tournament to viewers in 37 countries and all 50 states.
 The Minnesota State High School Hockey Tournament is currently the largest state sports tournament in terms of viewing and attendance, beating Florida's State High School Football Tournament and Indiana's State High School Basketball Tournament.

-Minnesota Hockey
+Independent Hockey Programs

-In 1977, the Minnesota Associated Press Sports Editors began broadcasting Minnesota State High School League scores for ice hockey state championships via wire service.
+Shattuck-St. Mary's 18U AAA team plays in numerous high-level AAA teams from across North America in exhibition games and tournaments.
+They also compete the Upper Midwest High School Elite League, playing high-level independent AAA teams from Minnesota and neighboring states.

+Shattuck-St. Mary's 18U Prep team competes in the Prep Hockey Conference as well as the Upper Midwest High School Elite Hockey League with tournament play throughout the United States and Canada.

+NorthStar Christian Academy Knights 18U Prep team competes in high-level youth hockey, primarily in the North American Prospects Hockey League (NAPHL) at the 18U AAA level, often playing within the Tier I Conference for top competition, and also participates in showcases and tournaments like the Tier 1 Elite League events.

+Upper Midwest High School Elite League Hockey

+The Upper Midwest High School Elite League Hockey provides players with development and high-level exposure in the months leading up to the high school season.
+The league consists of eight Minnesota teams: